Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Conclusion

 \section{Conclusion}

-In this paper, we proposed an intra-inter set distillation framework with time-frequency calibration (I\textsuperscript{2}S-TFCKD) for SE model compression.
-Specifically, I\textsuperscript{2}S-TFCKD partitions intermediate layers of SE models into multiple correlated sets.
+In this paper, we propose an intra-inter set distillation framework with time-frequency calibration (I\textsuperscript{2}SRF-TFCKD) for SE model compression.
+Specifically, I\textsuperscript{2}SRF-TFCKD partitions intermediate layers of SE models into multiple correlated sets.
 Within each set, intra-set cross-layer knowledge transfer is performed, and representative features are generated through residual fusion.
 The representative features of multiple correlated sets are then integrated into a fused feature set to enable inter-set distillation.
-Furthermore, we designed a multi-layer time-frequency cross-calibration distillation tailored to SE tasks: the temporal stream captures importance distributions across speech frames, while the spectral stream focuses on distillation contributions of layer-wise spectral features.
-We verified the effectiveness of time-frequency calibration and intra-inter set distillation through ablation studies.
-Experimental results on two public datasets (DNS and L3DAS23) demonstrated that the proposed distillation framework stably and effectively improves the enhancement performance of the low-complexity student model, narrows the gap with the teacher and outperforms other distillation strategies across various metrics.
-Future research will focus on multi-teacher distillation for SE models, enabling an elite student to handle various acoustic scenarios through knowledge integration from multiple teachers.
+Furthermore, we design a multi-layer time-frequency cross-calibration distillation tailored to SE tasks: the temporal stream captures importance distributions across speech frames, while the spectral stream focuses on distillation contributions of layer-wise spectral features.
+Experimental results on two public datasets (DNS and L3DAS23) demonstrate that the proposed distillation framework stably and effectively improves the enhancement performance of the low-complexity student model, narrows the gap with the teacher and outperforms other distillation strategies across various metrics.
+In future work, we will further investigate multi-teacher distillation for speech models.

-\begin{IEEEbiography}[{ }]{Jiaming Cheng} received the PhD degree from Southeast University, Nanjing, China, in 2024.
-He is currently a Lecturer with the School of Computer Science, Nanjing Audit University, Nanjing, China.
-His research interests include single/multi-microphone speech processing, hearing aids, transfer learning, and knowledge distillation. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Ruiyu Liang} (Member, IEEE) received the PhD degree from Southeast University, China, in 2012.
-He is currently a Professor with Nanjing Institute of Technology, Nanjing, Jiangsu province, China.
-His research interests include speech signal processing and signal processing for hearing aids. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Chao Xu} received the PhD degree from the School of Computer, Wuhan University, Wuhan, China, in 2014.
-He is currently a Professor with the School of Computer Science, Nanjing Audit University, Nanjing, China.
-His research interests include big data technology and artificial intelligence. \end{IEEEbiography}